Our Accounting specialization reaches beyond traditional financial statements.

 years to finish

-This course covers current practices in corporate financial reporting and issues relating to asset valuation and income determination.
+This course covers current practices in corporate financial reporting and issues relating to asset value and income determination.
 The emphasis is on financial statement analysis, reporting techniques and the interpretation of financial disclosures to help improve risk assessment, forecasting, and decision‐making, and the use of cost analysis.

 The participants should be able to read and interpret annual reports and will be able to make their own informed opinion about the financial performance and perspective of the reporting entity.